JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 </details>

 A [cycle](https://en.wikipedia.org/wiki/Cycle_(graph_theory))!
-Fortunately, in our library a cycle does not cause an infinite loop.
+Fortunately in our implementation, a cycle does not cause an infinite loop.
 Instead, it causes stale data to be used (ie. a glitch).

-We can easily catch this, though it comes at a cost to performance: when a `Reactor` is observed, if that same `Reactor` is present in the `Reactor.running` stack, then we have a cycle.
+We can easily catch this, though it comes at a cost to performance.
+When a `Reactor` is observed, if that same `Reactor` is present in the `Reactor.running` stack, then we have a cycle.

-Let's add the following lines to the `observe()`:
+Let's add the following lines to `observe()`:

 ```javascript
 observe() {